Compare third party only car insurance

-- A third party only policy is the minimum legal cover and will cover you for injury to others (including passengers), damage to third party property and liability whilst towing, but NOT for fire damage, theft, loss or damage to your vehicle
+- Generally, a TPO policy will cover you for injury to others including passengers, damage to third party property and liability while towing – but NOT for fire damage, theft, loss or damage to your vehicle

 - All TPO policies will differ, so read the terms and conditions with care

 - Choosing a TPO deal isn't always cheaper than buying a more comprehensive option